 Alcohol can hurt you--even if you're not the one drinking.
 If you're around people who are drinking, you have an increased risk of being seriously injured, involved in car crashes, or affected by violence.
 At the very least, you may have to deal with people who are sick, out of control, or unable to take care of themselves.

-Researchers have found that THC changes the way in which sensory information gets into and is acted on by the hippocampus.
+Effects of Marijuana on the Brain Researchers have found that THC changes the way in which sensory information gets into and is acted on by the hippocampus.
 This is a component of the brain’s limbic system that is crucial for learning, memory, and the integration of sensory experiences with emotions and motivations.
 Investigations have shown that THC suppresses neurons in the information processing system of the hippocampus.
 In addition, researchers have discovered that learned behaviors, which depend on the hippocampus, also deteriorate.

-Someone who smokes marijuana regularly may have many of the same respiratory problems that tobacco smokers have.
+Effects of Marijuana on the Lungs Someone who smokes marijuana regularly may have many of the same respiratory problems that tobacco smokers have.
 These individuals may have daily cough and phlegm, symptoms of chronic bronchitis, and more frequent chest colds.
 Continuing to smoke marijuana can lead to abnormal functioning of lung tissue injured or destroyed by marijuana smoke.

 Regardless of the THC content, the amount of tar inhaled by marijuana smokers and the level of carbon monoxide absorbed are three to five times greater than among tobacco smokers.
 This may be due to marijuana users inhaling more deeply and holding the smoke in the lungs.

-Dry mouth and/or throat, problems with memory and learning, distorted perception (sights, sounds, time, touch), trouble with thinking and problem solving, loss of motor coordination, increased heart rate, and anxiety.
+Other Short Term Effects Dry mouth and/or throat, problems with memory and learning, distorted perception (sights, sounds, time, touch), trouble with thinking and problem solving, loss of motor coordination, increased heart rate, and anxiety.
 These effects are even greater when other drugs are mixed with marijuana.

 Persons high on marijuana show the same lack of coordination on standard drunk driver tests as do people who have had too much to drink.

-Marijuana smoke contains some of the same cancer-causing compounds as tobacco, sometimes in higher concentrations.
+Long Term Effects Marijuana smoke contains some of the same cancer-causing compounds as tobacco, sometimes in higher concentrations.
 Someone who smokes 1 to 3 joints can produce the same lung damage and potential cancer risk as smoking five times as many cigarettes.

 Know the law.
 It is illegal to buy or possess alcohol if you are under age 21.